SharePoint/sp-dev-docs/docs/general-development/how-to-extend-the-geolocation-field-type-using-client-side-rendering.md

-The following example shows the registration logic for registering with the client side rendering framework introduced in SharePoint 2013.
+The following example shows the registration logic for registering with the client side rendering framework introduced in SharePoint.